 The technology considerations are very important.
 How to deploy the mobile applications; their scalability; and the ongoing management and administration, all need careful consideration.

 The good news is that the strategy does not need to be extensive.
-UXC Oxygen helps organisations develop guiding principles that dovetail into the core IT&T strategy, and then helps them deploy an effective proof of concept process that will drive out the adoption cycle.
+Oxygen, a DXC Technologies Company helps organisations develop guiding principles that dovetail into the core IT&T strategy, and then helps them deploy an effective proof of concept process that will drive out the adoption cycle.

 For more information about SAP Mobility please contact email@example.com